Hammerschlagen

 Hammerschlagen (also called Stump or Nagelbalken [German lit. 'nail beam']), is a game in which participants compete against each other to drive nails into a wooden beam.

-Competitive nailing can be a solo game.
-However, the most common form is as a competition between several individuals, the winner of which gets a prize.
+The most common form is as a competition between several individuals, the winner receiving a prize.
+It can also be played as a competitive solo game.

 Origins

 According to Florian Dering, a museologist at the Munich Stadtmuseum, the nail beam game as folk amusement has been around since the 1920s.
 This driving of nails into dimensional lumber has been used by showmen and charities to raise money, and also at weddings to have the newly married couple show their skills to the audience.

-Dering reports a series of administrative regulations: the vertical cross-section of the plank should be at least 12 cm by 12 cm, and have no knots or protruding branches.
+Dering reports a series of administrative regulations: the vertical cross-section of the plank should be at least 12 by 12 cm, and have no knots or protruding branches.
 Several hammers are used, each having a mass of at least 400 g and a handle length of at least 30 cm.
 The nails provided should have a round (but not smooth) head, and be at least two inches long.
 The nail bar is usually mounted at table height and secured to sawhorses by way of screw clamps.

-Dering never used the word "hammerschlagen" to describe this game, nor has any entity ever associate Dering's game with the word "hammerschlagen" (apart from thus article.

-WRB Inc. claims the owner of Gasthaus Bavarian Hunter in Saint Paul, Carl Schoene, invented the game.
-Schoene's father-in-law, Mike Wlaschin, claimed to come up with the Hammerschlagen name.
-In 1999, Wlaschin founded WRB which has a trademarked the name Hammer-Schlagen and the game design trade dress.
+WRB Inc. claims the owner of Gasthaus Bavarian Hunter in Saint Paul, Carl Schoene, invented the game, with his father-in-law, Mike Wlaschin, coining the Hammerschlagen name.
+In 1999, Wlaschin founded WRB which trademarked the name Hammer-Schlagen and the game design trade dress.
 While company acknowledges iterations of the nail-driving game existed prior to Schoene, they have used their trademark to take legal action on restaurants and bars and other businesses that fail to sign licensing agreements with the company.